DCASE-REPO/DESED_task/recipes/dcase2023_task4_baseline/README.md

 - SED baseline
 - baseline using pre-trained embedding extractor DNN.
 - baseline using Audioset data (real-world strong-label data)

-For now, only the SED baseline is available (the missing baseline will be published soon).

 ### How to run the Baseline systems
 The **SED baseline** can be run from scratch using the following command: